fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 ## Scope

-This **Xamarin Workshop** was created for the [**The Portuguese National Meeting of IT Students (ENEI)**](http://enei.pt/) by [Sara Silva](https://twitter.com/saramgsilva) which original content is available [here](https://github.com/saramgsilva/XamarinWorkshop).
+This **Xamarin Workshop** was created for the [**The Portuguese National Meeting of IT Students (ENEI)**](http://enei.pt/) by [Sara Silva](https://twitter.com/saramgsilva) in which its original content is available [here](https://github.com/saramgsilva/XamarinWorkshop).
 With the goal to extend it to the global community, [Sara Silva](https://twitter.com/saramgsilva) and [Allan Pead](https://twitter.com/adpead) are creating this repository to create a Xamarin Community Workshop to use in user groups events or by developers to learn Xamarin.

 ## Abstract

-In this **Xamarin Workshop**, you will learn how to create a Xamarin Forms app, which main goals are:
+In this **Xamarin Workshop**, you will learn how to create a Xamarin Forms app, in which the main goals are:

-- Create a Sessions App from the scratch using XAML;
+- To create a Sessions App from the scratch using XAML;
-- Apply the Abstraction pattern;
+- To apply the Abstraction pattern;
-- Apply the MVVM pattern;
+- To apply the MVVM pattern;
-- Use resources and converters
+- To use resources and converters
-- Use Font Awesome
+- To use Font Awesome

 ## Requirements